sjcat28/Projects/README.md

 # Projects

-This folder contains my personal projects
+This repo contains one of my projects which is a weather made using 2 APIs for geolocation and weather data.

-List of projects
-1. Weather app
-2.
+Java swing is used for the UI and various JSON libraries